Hegseth is in trouble. That doesn’t mean RFK Jr., Gabbard, or Patel will face the same.

 But even Republican senators who back Mr. Hegseth have openly wondered whether he’ll stick through the process.

-“I’m all in for Pete.
+“I’m all-in for Pete.
 I think Pete will be great at this.
 It’s just – how long is he willing to go through this?
 You know, that’s tough.
 It’s a tough process,” said Oklahoma Sen. Markwayne Mullin.

 Mr. Mullin said he didn’t expect an “easy process” for Mr. Trump’s other nominees.
 But he indicated they won’t face the same level of hesitation as Mr. Hegseth and Mr. Gaetz from the Republicans who will determine whether or not Mr. Trump’s nominees survive confirmation.